Almost disjoint families and some automorphic and injective properties of $\ell_\infty/c_0$

 The results of sections 3 and 4, in particular, give the proof of Theorem \ref{main-a}.
 In the 5th section we prove results needed to conclude Theorem \ref{main-ma}.
-The automorphism of $\ell_\infty/c_0$ constructed in the proof of Theorem \ref{main-ma} is obtained from an automorhism of $\ell_\infty$ which preserves $c_0$, i.e., can be lifted to $\ell_\infty$.
+The automorphism of $\ell_\infty/c_0$ constructed in the proof of Theorem \ref{main-ma} is obtained from an automorphism of $\ell_\infty$ which preserves $c_0$, i.e., can be lifted to $\ell_\infty$.
 Such automorphisms of $\ell_\infty$ are represented by appropriate infinite matrices (see Section 2.1.).
-We use the restricted version of Martin's axiom to built such a matrix as a block diagonal matrix with finite blocks.
+We use a restricted version of Martin's axiom to build such a matrix as a block diagonal matrix with finite blocks.
 The construction of the finite blocks is based on a lemma of Bourgain and Tzafriri (see Section 2.3) concerning extensions of isomorphisms from small subspaces of finite dimensional Banach spaces.

-It could be noted that already the paper \cite{extensions} of Marciszewski and Plebanek includes the use of Martin's axiom to construct a linear operator on $\ell_\infty$ which sends a given almost disjoint family of cardinality $\kappa<2^\omega$ to any other one of the same cardinality (which has been later exploited in \cite{sailing}).
-However it seems that these operators may not preserve $c_0$ and anyway the results of \cite{extensions} do not apply to arbitrary isomorphic copies of $c_0(\kappa)$.
+It should be noted that already the paper \cite{extensions} of Marciszewski and Plebanek includes the use of Martin's axiom to construct a linear operator on $\ell_\infty$ which sends a given almost disjoint family of cardinality $\kappa<2^\omega$ to any other one of the same cardinality (which has been later exploited in \cite{sailing}).
+However, it seems that these operators may not preserve $c_0$ and anyway the results of \cite{extensions} do not apply to arbitrary isomorphic copies of $c_0(\kappa)$.

-In particular, given any two Johnson-Lindenstrauss' spaces of the same density our method of proving Theorem \ref{main-ma} gives explicit $\N\times \N$ matrix which sends one of them onto the other.
-In fact, if we face two almost disjoint families of cardinality $\kappa<2^\omega$ instead of any two arbitrary copies of $c_0(\kappa)$ our method of constructing the matrix, can be carried out without the need of the lemma of Bourgain and Tzafriri.
+In particular, given any two Johnson-Lindenstrauss' spaces of the same density our method of proving Theorem \ref{main-ma} gives an explicit $\N\times \N$ matrix which sends one of them onto the other.
+In fact, if we face two almost disjoint families of cardinality $\kappa<2^\omega$ instead of arbitrary copies of $c_0(\kappa)$ our method of constructing the matrix can be carried out without need of the lemma of Bourgain and Tzafriri.

 The last 6th section contains some questions.